iworks/wordpress-plugin-stub/contributing.md

 Feature requests are very welcome!
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

 Building something great means choosing features carefully especially because it is much, much easier to add features than it is to take them away.
-Additions to WordPress Plugin Stub will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness to users.
+Additions to Simple SEO Improvements will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness to users.

 <a name="pull-requests"></a>
 ## Pull requests